KlaraMartinsson/BREATHE/README.md

 ## Testing

 - The website have been tested with W3C Validator, Jigsaw Validator, The Am I Responsive website and Google Chrome lighthouse.
-- All pages have been testet for screen sizes from 479px and up.
+- All pages have been tested for screen sizes from 479px and up.
 - The websites pictures are not pixeled or stretch out on any pages.
 - I confirm that all of the links, in every page works and that external links open ups in another tab.
 - I tested that the form works: requires text in every field, will only accept email in the email field and the submit button works.